Accessibility & Inclusion

 Festival Inclusion

-Feature Performance information includes sensory considerations.
-Please consider these as general guidelines as we recognize that parents and teachers are the best judges of what is most appropriate for their children and students.
+Feature Performances information includes sensory considerations.
+Please take these considerations as general guidelines as we recognize that parents, guardians and teachers are the best judges of what is most appropriate for their children and students.

 Wheelchair Accessibility

-The Festival’s feature performance and activities venues are all wheelchair accessible.
-Please contact the Box Office to request and confirm wheelchair seating.
+The Festival’s Feature Performance and Activity venues are all wheelchair accessible.
+Please contact the Box Office to confirm wheelchair seating.
 Wheelchair attendants will receive a complimentary ticket.

 Note: Wheelchair seating is limited.